-This special ticketed event is an add-on option to your AMLE2017 registration.
+This special ticketed event is an add-on option to your AMLE2018 registration.

-This event, an exclusive opportunity for registered attendees of the AMLE Annual Conference for Middle Level Education, is designed for college students who are preparing to be middle school teachers and leaders.
+This event, an exclusive opportunity for registered attendees of the AMLE Annual Conference for Middle Level Education, is designed for college students enrolled in middle level teacher preparation programs.
 With your $25 registration, which helps us cover the cost of lunch, you will

 - Enhance your knowledge of teaching in the middle